MolSSI/QCFractal/docs/source/user_guide/record_management.rst

 .. important::

-  A record cannot be hard-deleted if it is being referenced somewhere (another record or a dataset).
+  A record cannot be hard-deleted if it is being referenced somewhere - another record, a dataset, or a :doc:`project <projects/index>`.
+Such records are reported in the ``errors`` field of the returned :class:`~qcportal.metadata_models.DeleteMetadata` rather than raising, so check it if it matters.

 .. tab-set::